ehharding/Angular-Laws/README.md

 theme.

 Finally, while Chrome, Edge, Firefox, Opera, and Safari are supported as browsers, I would highly recommend [Firefox](https://www.mozilla.org/en-US/new/) as your core development browser.
-You will need it to properly run the project unit tests, anyways.
+You will need it to properly run the project unit tests.

 ### Installing Project Dependencies
 You must now install the necessary dependencies for the project via NPM.
 From WebStorm's Terminal command line: